 After identifying the risks your business is subject to, you should implement changes to prevent them from becoming a reality.
 Once again, you should check the current status of your company.

 Are your employees vigilant when it comes to phishing attacks or password security?
-Do they report suspicious behavior as a possible signal of cybercrime in the making?
+Do they report suspicious behaviour as a possible signal of cybercrime in the making?
 Put more simply, do they know how to recognize potential cybersecurity risks?

 Make sure to implement basic IT best practices and train employees to stay safe online.